Thank you for your interest in Morrison Academy.

 Do all applicants have testing and an interview before an acceptance decision is made?

 Testing in English proficiency is standard for all students coming from non-English speaking schools or students who have been home schooled.
 Testing may be waived for students whose academic records indicate that they are succeeding in an all-English school environment.
-All students and their families are interviewed by the school principal before they are offered admission.
-Phone interviews may be arranged for students outside of Taiwan.
+All students and their families are interviewed by a member of our Admissions Committee before they are offered admission.
+Virtual interviews may be arranged for students outside of Taiwan.

 Can my child attend Morrison Academy if he/she is not fluent in English?